-My poetry has appeared in 32 Poems, The Threepenny Review, Seneca Review, Yale Review, Poetry Northwest, Mud Season Review, Pontoon Poetry, Tahoma Literary Review, Poetry Daily, and Boxcar Poetry Review, and is forthcoming in DIAGRAM and Salamander.
+My poetry has appeared in 32 Poems, Pacifica Literary Review, DIAGRAM, Salamander, The Threepenny Review, Seneca Review, Yale Review, Poetry Northwest, Mud Season Review, Pontoon Poetry, Tahoma Literary Review, Poetry Daily, and Boxcar Poetry Review.
 I’ve received the Glascock Poetry Prize and a Dorothy Sargent Rosenberg poetry prize.

 My first novel, which I worked on as a Made at Hugo fellow at Richard Hugo House in Seattle, was longlisted (as a manuscript) for the Caledonia Novel Award.
 I received support for work on the novel from the Elizabeth George Foundation, Artist Trust, Willapa Bay AiR, Marble House Project and the Sitka Center for Art and Ecology.